Revou-FSSE-Jun25/milestone-1-cuanpasla/README.md

 - **Entities** – Reserved characters represented using special codes in HTML
 - **Semantic Tags** – HTML elements that carry meaningful structure and context
 - **Favicon** – A small icon associated with a website, typically displayed in the browser tab
+- **Remix Icon** - A collection of open-source, neutrally styled system icons designed specifically for designers and developers.
+- **Keyframe Rule** - Used to control the steps in an animation sequence by defining CSS styles for points along the animation sequence
 ---

 ## Instructions